-In 1725, Mary Tuke started a grocers shop in York.
+In 1725, Mary Tuke started a grocer’s shop in York.
 Her grandfather was among the 4,000 imprisoned for their beliefs in 1660.

-In 1890, they expanded further.
+Then, in 1890, they decided to expand further.
 The company purchased 140 acres of land where their factory still stands today.

-These included a widow’s fund, workers’ dining room, gym, company optician and a weeks paid holiday.
+These included a widow’s fund, worker’s dining room, gym, company optician, and a week’s paid holiday.
 They also reduced hours to just 44 per week.

 They called this new settlement New Earswick.
 It was built in a green space at the side of the River Foss between 1902 – 1904.

-In 1948, they added Polo mints to their roster.
-This was followed by ‘After Eights’ in 1962.
+In 1948, they introduced the well known ‘Polo’ mints to their roster.
+This was then followed by the Christmas favourite ‘After Eights’ in 1962.

 Creamola Food Products and Sunpat Products Ltd became part of Rowntree’s in the 1960’s.
 The year 1969 saw the company merge with another company, known as Mackintosh.

-To attract customers, Violet developed Mackintosh’s Celebrated Toffee.
+In order to attract customers, Violet developed Mackintosh’s Celebrated Toffee.
 This was a blend of brittle British Butterscotch and American caramel.

-They created an advert for the local newspaper.
+In order to put the word out, they created an advert for the local newspaper.
 It was an invitation to the public to try a free sample of the new toffee.

-“On Saturday last you were eating Mackintosh’s toffee at our expense; next Saturday pay us another visit and eat it at your own expense”.
+“On Saturday last you were eating Mackintosh’s toffee at our expense; next Saturday pay us another visit and eat it at your own expense”

 In 1899, they converted the business into a limited company called John Mackintosh Ltd. They raised £11,000, along with a £4,000 bank loan, to build a new factory on Queen’s Road.

-After John died in 1920, his son Harold commissioned the cartoonist Heath Robinson.
-Harold wanted to created a full page of cartoon advertisements.
-Part of this was depicting Halifax as ‘Toffee Town’ which it had become known for.
+Harold wanted to create a full page of cartoon advertisements.
+Part of this was to depict Halifax as ‘Toffee Town’ which it had become known for.